Turn your ideas into opportunities!

 - Save out the editable version of your poster (whether in PPT, Canva, etc.), along with a PDF of the final poster using this naming convention:

-Step 2: Submit a PDF of your one-page poster by 11:59 p.m. on Friday, Apr.3 to SharePoint using the appropriate link below*:
+Step 2: Submit both a PDF, and an editable version of your one-page poster by 11:59 p.m. on Sunday, Apr.
+5 to SharePoint using the appropriate link below*:

 - Poster Session I, ECON 775 (BS)